 You mentioned the mental health aspect.
 Was that difficult for you to portray and is it rewarding to bring that to a movie theater so that we can get used to being open about the mental health conversation?

-JB: I think as a whole, that’s what art is there, especially movies, sometimes are there to do.
-Obviously each film has its own kind of agenda as you say.
+As a whole, that’s what art is there, especially movies, sometimes is there to do.
+Obviously, each film has its own kind of agenda as you say.
 But I think this story, one of the major reasons why Abi and Kwame Kwei-Armah came together to collaborate on this is because it happened under our nose.
 And it’s a story that reflects heavily on our society and I think the majority can relate to at least how financial issues and the lack of systematic help and opportunities can stifle your mental health.

 Everybody knows that’s one of the major factors, especially if you come out of college or your first starting out your career, there’s that major element of stress because sometimes the system doesn’t have it right for your position.
 So I’m proud that I get to bring out a film that helps us relate in one way, in our way.
 And at the same time, to be able to relate to Brian’s specific issue and learn something new because I know I did in the process.